Zekumoru/zekuru-v2/README.md

 ## Contributing

 Any issues or pull requests are welcome!
-Do mind that **this is a demo version** of the actual Zekuru-v2 bot.
-If you have any ideas or improvements on the bot, go to the [official Zekuru-v2 bot repository](https://github.com/Zekumoru/zekuru-v2) and check if your ideas are already implemented, otherwise feel free to contribute!

-Any contributions you make will be under the MIT software license.
+Do mind that any contributions you make will be under the MIT software license.

 ## License